marcoklein/kleinprojects-website/src/posts/2021-12-19-linking-markdown-notes-with-typescript.md

 }
 ```

-**Well done - with the documents links map and the documents title map we can interlink our markdown files.**
+**Well done, with the `documentsLinksMap` and the `documentsTitleMap` we can now interlink our markdown files.**

 ## Building Master Mappings

-You might already wonder how we could actually map all links with the mapping tables that we got now.
-Therefore, for our final mapping we create mappings based on our two original mapping tables and combine them all!
+You might already wonder how we could actually visualize all the links by using the mapping tables.
+Thus, for our final mapping we create mappings based on our two original mapping tables and combine them all!
 They will enable any future algorithms to directly find mappings for links.
-Let's add a function that creates our master mapping tables:
+Let us add a function that creates our master mapping tables:

 ```ts
 function buildMasterMappings(